keoko/sisyphus/README.md

 - different configurations by environment

 ### NICE TO HAVE
+- stored files in EDN or YAML
 - show historical data
 - yada: missing some documentation

 ### DOUBTS
+- how to debug web app - logging?
 - how to autoreload clojure system after a change?
 - how to sync config and schema?
 - how to store the general config? replicated in all branches? how to keep them sync?